jalantechnologies/sonarqube/README.md

-# Platform - SonarQube
+# SonarQube

-This setup allows you to run your own instance of SonarQube with [branch plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) enabled, which allows multiple branch analysis with PR decorations enabled.
+This project allows you to run your own instance of SonarQube with [branch plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) enabled, which allows multiple branch analysis with PR decorations enabled.

 ## Production Setup